 If my clients wish to learn how to read them I usually sit down with them and show them how to do that.

 But most attorneys will not do that.
 Probably to preserve some of their expertize.
 Or because some attorneys don’t really know how to read medical records like they should.

 I fell that if my clients know how to read their records, they are not only able to fix them earlier in the game, but they also feel more empowered about their claim.

 Who wants to be in the dark about their chances to win their claim until it’s too late?

 With that in mind, I decided to create a course where claimants can learn to read their own medical records.

-If you wish to learn how to read your medical records and find out if they are really supporting your claim, you may sign up for my Medical Records Reading 101 Course.
+If you already filed your claim and you wish to learn how to read your medical records and find out if they are really supporting your claim, you may sign up for my Medical Records Reading 101 Course.

 The course is very reasonably priced (only $9.99) so you won’t break the bank.

 In the course, I show you the method I use to read my client’s medical records.
 I also show you how to “fish out” problems that can cost your case and how to fix them.

 I know, I sound like a cheesy infomercial but you’re gonna like this one.